Central Election Commission (Albania)

 The Central Election Commission (Komisioni Qëndror i Zgjedhjeve), abbreviated in English as CEC and in Albanian as KQZ, is the permanent, independent, non-partisan election commission responsible for conducting parliamentary and local elections in the Republic of Albania.
 It also regulates and oversees political parties, coalitions, government bodies, and the media to ensure electoral laws are upheld.
 It is regulated by and beholden to the Electoral Code.

-The commission is made up of 4 separate bodies: the Commissioner, the Vice-Commissioner, the Regulatory Commission (KRR), and the Commission for Complaints and Sanctions (KAS).
+The commission is made up of 4 separate bodies: the Commissioner, the Deputy Commissioner, the Regulatory Commission (KRR), and the Commission for Complaints and Sanctions (KAS).

 Responsibilities and objectives

 The KQZ's primary objective is to ensure the uniform application of the electoral code.
 This includes ensuring compliance with campaign finance regulations, administering state funding for political parties, and maintaining the register of political parties.
 It additionally regulates the conduct of governmental agencies and media organizations during an election.

 The KQZ handles the operation of general and local elections as well as referendums.
 It is the final body which officially certifies and promulgates election results.

 The commissioner and KRR jointly oversee the functioning of the local electoral commissions (KZAZ) in line with the electoral code.

 It has broad powers to ensure the electoral code is followed.
 For example, the KQZ can require that party offices located too close to polling stations be closed.